 The amount of money you are entitled to for a TPD payout depends on the value of your superannuation insurance policy.
 Based on our many years of experience with successful claims, you could receive between $30,000 and $500,000.
 Some fortunate people who are eligible for multiple TPD payouts receive millions.

-What Can Delay a TPD Insurance Payout?
+What Can Delay a Total and Permanent Disability Payout?

-To ensure you have a quick and fair claim, you must have an experienced disability claim lawyer supporting you.
+To ensure a quick and fair claim, you must have an experienced disability claim lawyer supporting you.
 They will guide you through the claims process and provide professional advice, ensuring you are fully prepared for unexpected challenges.

-Successful Super TPD Claim Case Studies
+Successful TPD Claim Case Studies

 QSuper Denied Claim Reversal

-Successful PTSD TPD Payout
+Successful PTSD TPD Claim

 Jim, a school teacher in Tasmania, witnessed the horrific jumping castle accident on 16th December 2021 and suffered PTSD as a result.
 Consequently, he struggled to work as he felt his life had been “stolen from him”.
 Jim agreed to work with our skilled compensation legal team in March 2023, and in August, he received TPD compensation of more than $388,000.